UniqueNetwork/mass-nfts-doc/README.md

 The simplest way to create such a structure is to use [Google Sheets](https://docs.google.com/spreadsheets/d/1712bCiuCKYJOXsN9rIGW_QKJbMt312mw-2WQlSpXMzE/edit#gid=1148781766).

 Complete the table by listing all the properties of your collection in the header.
-On each subsequent row, list the properties that will be added to the token with the corresponding id.
+On each subsequent row, list the properties that will be added to the token with the corresponding id (max 32768 symbols).
 Export the filled values by clicking on `File - Download - Comma Separated Values (.csv)`

 <image src="./docs/sheets.png"></image>